19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 ### Evidentiary certificate — environmentally sound management of hazardous or other waste

-40\.—(1) The Director may issue a written certificate stating that engaging, or failing to engage, in specified conduct in relation to specified hazardous or other waste is, or is not, environmentally sound management of that waste for the purposes of this Act.
+40\.—(1) The Director-General may issue a written certificate stating that engaging, or failing to engage, in specified conduct in relation to specified hazardous or other waste is, or is not, environmentally sound management of that waste for the purposes of this Act.

+[Act 6 of 2020 wef 01/04/2020]

 (2) In any proceedings relating to this Act, a certificate issued under subsection (1) is prima facie evidence of the matters stated in the certificate.